 From Pittsburgh take I-279 north and merge onto I-79 north.
 Take the PA-488 exit (exit 96) toward Portersville/Prospect.
 Turn left over the freeway and follow signs to the park.
 You can get a handy trail map that has the climbing areas marked at the park Maintenance Office.

 One of three State Parks where climbing is a sanctioned activity.
 Currently Rim Road and Breakneck Bridge areas are fair game.

-There are numerous climbing (sport, trad, bouldering, ice) opportunities within Ohiopyle State Park, some of which have online guiding information and others which do not.
-The most popular climbing spots are the sport crags (e.g., Maple Wall, Schoolhouse crag) along the rails-to-trail (most easily accessed by biking in) and “The Pyle,” aka the Falls City Pub boulders, though there are many others.
+There are numerous climbing (sport, trad, bouldering, ice) opportunities within Ohiopyle State Park, some of which have online guiding information.
+The most popular climbing spots are the sport crags (e.g. Maple Wall, Schoolhouse crag) along the rails-to-trail (most easily accessed by biking in) and “The Pyle,” aka the Falls City Pub boulders, though there are many others.
 Much of the sport development took place under Tim and Laura Anderson in the 2000s.

 This area is comprised of a mix of vertical and slab classics, as well as some overhung and pumpy jug halls.
 White Rocks was developed by climbers in the 70s, so you’ll notice that no grades on paper exceed 5.10, which might not be the modern day truth, meaning you might find yourself on some sandbagged climbs!

 *Accessibility: Despite what the PDF says (it was written in 1978), this climbing area is now on public land.
 However, it still stands that a good relationship with the Hi-To is very important.

 Fairchance, PA [39.826343, -79.730369].
 Please see PDF below for more information.